How To Handle Cattle Using Low Stress Cattle Handling & Flight Zones

 This video from the University of Minnesota gives more examples of how you can move cattle efficiently with pressure zone handling!

 Pressure zone handling is an excellent technique to use in your low-stress cattle handling operation.
 By providing your cattle with the opportunity to move along the path they naturally wish to take and controlling the amount of pressure you place them under, the efficiency of your operation can be increased tremendously!
-Arrowquip products are designed to take advantage of the pressure zone, allowing the handler to control animal movement through the sight lines in our cattle forcing pens, races and cattle crushes, making it easy to convince your cattle to flow wherever you need them to go.
+Arrowquip products are designed to take advantage of the pressure zone, allowing the handler to control animal movement through the sight lines in our cattle tubs, alleys and cattle chutes, making it easy to convince your cattle to flow wherever you need them to go.

 What low-stress cattle handling techniques do you use?
 Have you ever tried moving your cattle using the pressure zone?
 What works for your cattle?
 We're always interested to hear!